Pradumnasaraf/DevOps/docs/gitops/introduction.md

 slug: "/gitops"
 ---

-GitOps is a way of managing Kubernetes clusters using Git as the source of truth.
+GitOps is a way of managing infrastructure and applications by using Git as the source of truth.
+In a Kubernetes setup, that usually means the desired cluster state lives in a Git repository, and an agent in the cluster applies or reconciles that state.

 ### Benefits of GitOps

-- History of changes to the cluster is stored in Git
+- The history of changes is stored in Git.
-- Rollback to a previous version of the cluster is easy
+- Rolling back to a previous state is easier.
-- Changes to the cluster can be reviewed before they are applied
+- Changes can be reviewed before they are applied.
-- Changes to the cluster can be tested before they are applied
+- Changes can be tested before they reach the cluster.
-- Changes to the cluster can be automated
+- Synchronization can be automated.

 ### GitOps Tools

-- [ArgoCD](../argocd/introduction.md) is a git controller that can be used to deploy applications to a Kubernetes cluster.
+- [Argo CD](../argocd/introduction.md) is a GitOps controller that can be used to deploy applications to a Kubernetes cluster.

 ### What's next?

 - [Learning Resources](./learning-resources.md) - Learn more about GitOps with these resources.
-- [ArgoCD](../argocd/introduction.md) - Learn more about ArgoCD.
+- [Argo CD](../argocd/introduction.md) - Learn more about Argo CD.